timothyjward/osgi.enroute.site/_tutorial/030-tutorial_microservice.md

 This Tutorial walks through the creation of REST microservice comprised of the following structural elements:
 * An API module
-* A DAO implemetation module
+* A DAO Implemetation module
 * A Rest Service module
-* An application module
+* The Application module

-As with the Quick Start Tutorial, the following is Maven and command-line based; the reader may follow this verbatim or use their favorite Java/IDE.
+The tutorial is Maven and command-line based; the reader may follow this verbatim or use their favorite Java/IDE.

+## Create the Project

 We start by creating the required project skeleton.

-if you change the example `groupId`, `artifactId` values to alternates, you'll also need to update the `packageinfo` and `import` statements in the files used in this tutorial.
-{: .note }

-In the directory with the `settings.xml` configuration (i.e. the directory above the [Quick Start](tutorial_qs) project home), create the **microservice** project as follows:
+In your Project root directory (i.e. the directory containing your [`settings.xml` configuration](017-enRoute-ArcheTypes.html#project-setup-for-snapshot-archetypes)), create the **microservice** project as follows:

 {% highlight shell-session %}
 $ mvn -s settings.xml archetype:generate -DarchetypeGroupId=org.osgi.enroute.archetype -DarchetypeArtifactId=project-bare -DarchetypeVersion=7.0.0-SNAPSHOT
 {% endhighlight %}

-input the following values:
+with the following values:

     Define value for property 'groupId': org.osgi.enroute.examples
     Define value for property 'artifactId': microservice